66jarus/HostelManagementSystem/README.md

 This Project is dynamic web project and written in JSP.
 This project is analogous to Management of Hostels in Savitribai Phule Pune University, Pune.

-# Software Requrement for this project
+# Software Requirement for this project
 1.JDK8
 2.Apache Tomcat 8.5 Server (or 8.5+)
 3.Mysql-server 5.7.30 (or 5.7+)